IBM-Bluemix-Docs/node/healthcheck.md

 ```
 {: codeblock}

-Check the status of the app with a browser by accessing the `/health` endpoint.

-Health check is extensible, as you can add time stamps or other meaningful criteria.
+Adding meaningful criteria here ensures that a successful response from the `/health` endpoint correctly indicates that the service is ready to handle requests.

 ## Accessing Health check from Node.js Starter Kit apps
 {: #healthcheck-starterkit}

-By default, when you generate a Node.js app by using a Starter Kit,
-a basic (unauthorized) Health check endpoint is available at `/health` to check the status of the app (UP/DOWN).
+By default, when you generate a Node.js app by using a Starter Kit, a basic (unauthorized) health check endpoint is available at `/health` to check the status of the app (UP/DOWN).

-The Health check endpoint is provided by the `/server/routers/health.js` file, which contains the following code:
+The health check endpoint code is provided by the following `/server/routers/health.js` file:
 ```js
 var express = require('express');